nv1t/blog-backup/_posts/2022-11-27-the-weired-ble-lock.md

 So i looked on, if i can find a better function to get informations about a specific lock.

-## Sesam open: one request for every lock
+## Open Sesam: one request for every lock
 There is a function called `getLockInfoByMac`,  which the mac address of this lock a `POST` Argument and gets back with all information about lock.

 ```http